-With hyperinflation looming and automation abolishing the source of profit, socialism is becoming an economic necessity (Q&A)
+With hyperinflation looming and automation abolishing the source of profit, world socialism is becoming an absolute economic necessity (FAQs part 1)

 Is worldwide hyperinflation really looming?

-➤ Eventually even the the richest countries will default on their debt.
-Central banks such as the Federal Reserve in the US just about managed to bail out the banks in the 2007–08 crisis, thanks to a sufficient devaluation and centralisation of capital (the necessary solution to every capitalist crisis/recession), accelerating rises in monopolisation, poverty and inequality.
+➤ Eventually even the richest countries will default on their debt.
+Central banks such as the Federal Reserve in the US just about managed to bail out most major banks in the 2007–09 crisis, thanks to a sufficient devaluation and centralisation of capital (the necessary solution to every capitalist crisis/recession), accelerating rises in monopolisation, poverty and inequality.
 Will it be possible for the International Monetary Fund (IMF) to bail out the Federal Reserve, let alone the world economy?
 And even if it can, who will bail out the IMF when an even bigger crisis emerges in another decade or so?

-➤ Bondholders will dump bonds and instead panic buy hard assets, especially precious metals, adding to the potential for high or hyper-inflation.
+➤ Bondholders will dump bonds and instead panic buy hard assets, especially precious metals, adding to the potential for hyperinflation.
 Central banks may be forced to purchase dumped bonds, sending national (public) debt ever-higher.

-➤ Capitalists also use high/hyper-inflation in a crisis anyway to reduce wages, debt and and taxes, ie in order to improve profit margins.
+➤ Capitalists also use high/hyperinflation in a crisis anyway to effectively torch wages, debt and taxes, i.e. in order to centralise capital into fewer hands and rewiden profit margins.

 Automation is abolishing the source of profit?
 What?!

 ➤ Alongside 0% interest rates, British pound sterling has lost more than 99.5% of its purchasing power since its adoption as official currency in 1694.
-The US dollar has lost more than 96% of its purchasing power since 1913, having barely changed in the previous 140 years, when the rate of the economy’s growth (relative to its size) was much higher.
+The US dollar has lost more than 96% of its purchasing power since 1913, having barely changed in the previous 140 years when the rate of the economy’s growth (relative to its size) was much higher.
 The vast amount of that figure, 91%, has come since 1949, when the US supplanted Britain as the world’s imperialist superpower.
-The figure since 1970 is 85% (93.5% for Britain), when the technological revolution really took off and currency’s link to gold became a restraint on economic growth (since gold’s finite nature limited the number of dollars that could be printed).
+The figure since 1970 is 85% (93.5% for Britain), when capitalism entered its first major post-war crisis and the technological (digital/automation) revolution really took off, with currency’s link to gold becoming a restraint on economic growth (since gold’s finite nature limited the number of dollars that could be printed).

 ➤ GDP growth rates are trending towards and already closing in on zero, having been around 6% in the 1960s and below 2% since 2000.